XYZReality/tech-tests/backend/README.md

 Users of our cloud offering will be required to authenticate themselves.
 Authentication will be via username/password or a social login such as Google or Github.

-Once authenticated the users will use our React SPA.
-The SPA will make use of a number of backend APIs.
+Once authenticated the users will use our React front-end.
+The front-end will make use of a number of backend APIs.
 The APIs must only be accessible to authenticated users and should be resilient to token tampering.

-The SPA will initially allow uses to maintain their personal information such as name, contact details and also configuration profiles for a number of custom hardware devices they have access to.
-This user and preference data should be saved to /read from a perisistent data store.
+The front-end will initially allow uses to maintain their personal information such as name, contact details and also configuration profiles for a number of custom hardware devices they have access to.
+Additionally the front-end will be used to manage a list of tasks assigned to a user to complete.
+This user, preference and task data should be saved to /read from a perisistent data store.

 Users from different organizations will be using our services and so consideration should be given to multi-tenancy.

 # Design